 5. SAT, ACT, or CLT scores Waived!

-You may take either the SAT, ACT, or CLT.
-Multiple test scores may be submitted, but only one is required.
+If you wish to submit them, ACT, SAT, or CLT scores may be used in determining acceptance and later on during JPCatholic's scholarship process.
 If you submit multiple scores for the same test, we will superscore.

 JPCatholic's SAT number: 4576

 The SAT is a standardized test for college admissions in the United States.
 It includes two sections comprised of three tests: Math, Reading, Writing & Language, plus an optional Essay.
 Your SAT composite for Math and Reading/Writing should score between 920-1600 for admission to JPCatholic.
 Visit www.collegeboard.com to learn more about the SAT test and to register for an exam.